YIT Red & Blue Light Therapy Neck Device

 -

-Promotes increased energy conversion, improved protein synthesis and strengthened cellular metabolism
+Promotes increased energy turnover, improved protein synthesis and strengthened cell metabolism

 -